 The lack of attention by our representatives in government and the indifference of insurance carriers are not working.
 We intend to use our platform to raise awareness of these issues, engage our community to provide support, and empower individuals to force change.

+Shane discovered that one treatment center uses boxing as a useful tool to assist patient in treatment for alcohol and drug abuse by helping them to change their addictive behaviors into healthy habits.
+Boxing provides patients with a much needed physical and emotional release from talk therapy, allowing them to better focus during treatment.
+It also helps them to develop the mental strength and perseverance needed to maintain long term sobriety.
 Once Shane started hearing the testimonials from doctors and patients, he started to think about the possibilities of using the boxing platform to raise awareness, to draw financial resources, and to provide an opportunity to educate our youth.
-It was then that the KO Addiction Foundation was born.
+It was then that the Operation KO Addiction Foundation was born.